Chebyshev

 The benchmark

 module is used to measure the performance of algorithms and functions in general.
 It provides a set of macros and functions to time and profile the execution of code, allowing developers to optimize their implementations for speed and efficiency.
-The benchmark::benchmark()
+The benchmark()

-function works by running the function under consideration for multiple runs and iterations, where runs use the same input, while different iterations use different inputs.
+method works by running the function under consideration for multiple runs and iterations, where runs use the same input, while different iterations use different inputs.
 The average runtime is then computed and registered.
 The input to feed the function can be fully customized using, for example, randomized input over the domain of the function.

 The err